sdwheeler/seanonit/content/docs/04-github/slide2.md

 ---
-title: 'What is Git and GitHub?'
+title: 'What are Git and GitHub?'
 weight: 2
-navWeight: 6
+navWeight: 7
 featured: false
 draft: false
 comment: false